“Love it patient, love is kind”

 After years of writing poetry and having her work published, Christina now offers her service, as The Wedding Whisperer, to write bespoke, original poetry for weddings.
 “This could be read by the couple as vows or by a friend instead of a traditional or oft used reading, or simply as a commemorative piece.”

 Intrigued?
-Here Christina shares her tips on how to create your own personalized wedding poem.
+Here Christina shares her tips on how to create your own personalised wedding poem.

 Be inspired by the couple’s favourite poems